Skip to content

 Stuttgart is the capital of the state of Baden-Württemberg in Germany.
-Aside from its exciting attractions like museums, churches, palaces, and much more, the city is also famous for its advanced industries.
+Aside from its exciting attractions like museums, churches, palaces, and much more, the city is famous for its advanced industries.
 It is considered the cradle of the automobile industry, with museums dedicated to major car companies, like the Mercedes Museum.

 Stuttgart